Why you should consider Africa as a Business Opportunity

 With the high unemployment rate on the African continent, good job opportunities get even scarcer.
 Hence, more and more young Africans seek professional education and vocational training to stand a chance.
 On the other hand, those already employed are investing in private courses to advance their careers.

-Many businesses are ready invest in their staff training in an attempt to increase efficiency and maximize productivity.
+Many businesses are ready invest in their staff training in an attempt to increase efficiency and maximise productivity.
 The main problem they face is the lack of proper institutions to deliver the appropriate training.

 Year after year, the retail sector is experiencing rapid growth on the African continent, with no signs of slowing down.
-The rush towards urbanization and the development of payment solutions, such as M-PESA partnering with Paypal, has strongly contributed to this sector’s growth.
+The rush towards urbanisation and the development of payment solutions, such as M-PESA partnering with Paypal, has strongly contributed to this sector’s growth.
 Consumer differences may vary according to their purchase power and growth rate.
 Therefore, it is very important to choose the right offer and to right target market.
 Below is a graph showing the African retail value stages, segmented by country.

 Auditing firms KPMG and Deloitte studied countries on the continent known for their strong retail and identified main characteristics to consider when investing in the retail market: